A FORMER glamour model has been living in a tent since being made homeless this summer.

 After a period of living in foster care in her youth, the 41-year-old admitted that she struggled with anxiety after her modelling career ended, and she fell almost fatally ill with septicaemia back in 2012.

-In recent years, Louise's mum and dad died in relatively quick succession and she climbed Mount Everest base camp in her mum’s honour to raise money for the British Heart Foundation.
-She also raised money for the British Lung Foundation in tribute to her dad.
+In recent years, Louise's mum and dad died in several months apart and she climbed Mount Everest base camp in their honour to raise money for the British Heart Foundation and British Lung Foundation.

 "Now I've had a bit more time for myself, I look back and I've realised how much I have been through and overcome", Louise added.